srikarkc/OpsyDoodleDo/C11-K8S-Helm.md

     - name: html
       emptyDir: {}
     ```

-In this example, we mounted an Empty directory named HTML in the container in pod's definition;
+8. In this example, we mounted an Empty directory named HTML in the container in pod's definition.

     ```
     containers: